Nor Azam Azih

-Muhammad Nor Azam bin Abdul Azih (born 3 January 1995) is a Malaysian professional footballer who plays as a central midfielder for Malaysia Super League club Kelantan The Real Warriors and the Malaysia national team.
+Muhammad Nor Azam bin Abdul Azih (born 3 January 1995) is a Malaysian professional footballer who plays as a central midfielder for Malaysia Super League club Selangor and the Malaysia national team.
 He can operate as a box-to-box midfielder and is known for his creativity, accurate passes, ball control and technique.
 He is also known as a long range shoot specialist.
 Azam is also often compared to the legendary Italian footballer, Andrea Pirlo, during the same gameplay.

 Club career

 Pahang

 Nor Azam was born in Jengka 21, Maran, Pahang an d is ahe fif, during the same gameplay.th of six siblings.
 He was member of Harimau Muda B that competed in 2014 S.League.

 Nor Azam was signed from Harimau Muda B at the start of 2015 season.
 His first appearances for Pahang was against Johor Darul Ta'zim on 31 January 2015 coming on from a bench in the 85th minute.

 He received his breakthrough with Pahang when Azidan Sarudin picked up an injury early in the 2015 season.
 He took full advantage of it and the more experienced Azidan found himself on the bench once he recovered.
 Overall he made 24 appearances in all competition for Pahang during his season debut but an anterior cruciate ligament injury in July 2015 ruled him out for the rest of the season.

-On 16 March 2023, he made his 200 appearances in all competitions for Pahang in a 3-0 away win against Perak.
+On 16 March 2023, he made his 200 appearances in all competitions for Pahang in a victory away to Perak.
+Following withdrawal of Sri Pahang from Malaysian League, Azam decided to leave Sri Pahang at the end of the 2024–25 season, bringing an end to his 10 year association with the club.

 Kelantan The Real Warriors

-In August 2025, Azam joined the Kelantan The Real Warriors team for free and was listed in a pre-season friendly match against Terengganu.
+On 29 July 2025, Azam joined Kelantan The Real Warriors on a free transfer.
+He made his debut on 9 August 2025 in a league match against Kuching City, which resulted in a 0–4 loss.

+Selangor

+On 30 June 2026, Selangor announced the signing of Azam on a permanent deal.